-If you have schizophrenia or bipolar I disorder, your doctor may prescribe you a daily pill called lurasidone (Latuda).
+If you have schizophrenia or bipolar I disorder, particularly an acute depressive episode, your doctor may prescribe you a daily pill called lurasidone (Latuda).
 It’s an atypical or second-generation antipsychotic (SGA).
 Like other SGAs, it balances your dopamine and serotonin levels.
 These are hormones that affect your mood, thoughts, or actions.

 If you see or hear things that aren’t there (this is called hallucinating), the medicine might stop it.
 And you may find it easier to be around people.
 But like any drug, it can cause unwanted side effects.
 Some are mild, but others can be serious.
 Here’s what can happen if you or your child take this medicine.

 Restlessness.
 You may get a strong urge to fidget and move around, called akathisia.
 It’s more likely in the first few weeks or months you’re on the drug.
 It’s different than agitation or anxiety.
 But sometimes you may not be able to tell the difference.
 If it doesn’t go away, tell your doctor.
 They may want to change your dose.

 Extrapyramidal symptoms (EPS).
 Your muscles might move or twitch on their own.
 Or you may find it hard to move.
 Like with akathisia, you may get fewer symptoms on a lower dose.
 It might get better if you take lurasidone at night.

 - Slow movement or inability to bend (parkinsonism)

 Tardive dyskinesia.
 Rarely, you may not be able to control the muscles in your face and upper body.
 You may smack your lips, move your jaw, or push out your tongue.
 This can happen after you use antipsychotics for a long time.
 You’re more likely to get it if you are older, female or have a mood disorder.
 But your chances may be lower on lurasidone than older drugs of this type.